 • Can Water Sprite be grown in low-tech tanks?

-Yes, but growth will be slower and leggier.
-For denser, lush foliage, bright lighting and at least basic liquid fertilization are recommended.
-CO2 is optional but beneficial.
+Yes, although growth will be slower and the plant will appear leggier.
+For denser and healthier foliage, provide bright lighting and regular fertilization.
+CO2 supplementation is optional but beneficial.

 • Is Ceratopteris cornuta safe for fry and shrimp?